 They also leave without a spaceship somehow?
 Can they teleport all that way?

 – The anime ended with the cafe shutting down, the Mews spending weeks or months apart and somehow all ending up at the cafe like they were being called there.
-Just then Shirogane and Akasaka explain that a new enemy has arrived and they need the Mews to take them down.
-Ichigo and others were rightfully confused, but Akasaka explained that the loss of powers was only temporary due to the Mew Aqua.
+Shirogane and Akasaka explain that a new enemy has arrived and they need the Mews to take them down.
+Ichigo and others were rightfully confused, but Akasaka explained that their loss of powers was only temporary due to the Mew Aqua.
 Now that some time has passed and there’s a new threat, they have their powers back and are being called into action.

 In the manga, the girls still work at Cafe Mew Mew, though some time has passed.
-Ichigo explains that Aoyama is now studying abroad in London to learn about red data animals, specifically the animals the Mews were based on since their abilities help save the world.
+Ichigo explains that Aoyama is now studying abroad in London to learn about red data animals, specifically the animals the Mews were based on since their abilities helped save the world.

-Ichigo acts like she’s okay since she’s supporting someone she loves, but the other girls know she’s secretly very lonely and sad.
+Ichigo acts like she’s okay with this since she’s supporting someone she loves, but the other girls know she’s secretly very lonely and sad.
 They come up with the plan, Mew Project W, to cheer her up.
 They kidnap her and bring her to a church.
 They put her in a wedding dress (the W stood for wedding if you’re not catching on) and have invited Aoyama to have a fake wedding ceremony.

 They ‘get married,’ but not before a strange new figure arrives at the cafe (I assume she’s Berry from the sequel?)